QuanergySystems/quanergy_client/windows/readme.md

           </li>
           </ul>
     </li>
-    <li>Press "Generate" to create the Visual Studio 2013 solution of M8Client
+    <li>Press "Generate" to create the Visual Studio 2013 solution of QuanergyClient
     </li>
     </ul>
 </li>
-<li>Configuring and Building M8Client in Visual Studio 2013
+<li>Configuring and Building QuanergyClient in Visual Studio 2013
     <ul>
-    <li>Open M8Client.sln in C:\location\of\m8client_build
+    <li>Open QuanergyClient.sln in C:\location\of\m8client_build
     </li>
     <li>Right-click on m8_client in the Solution Explorer and select "Properties".
 Under "Configuration Properties" -> "General",
      change "Target Extension" from ".dll" to ".lib".
 Set the "Configuration Type" to "Static library(.lib)".